Welcome to the Wonderful World of Whales

 Pour la suite du monde

-Moving from the nature documentary to the poetic, this beloved classic of Quebec cinema is about a group of old-timers trying to revive a local whale-catching practice.
+Moving from the nature documentary to the poetic, this classic of Quebec cinema is about a group of old-timers trying to revive a local whale-catching practice.
 The film was the first Canadian feature to be in competition at Cannes and was a huge success for the Board.
 It weaves together the myths and legends that have occupied traditional fishing communities for generations.

 Photo credit: LIFE